shalomeir/Notion-Board/README.md

 - Just head over to the `actions` tab and go to `Notion Board` workflow
 - click the `Run workflow` button and select the first option that you see.
 <img src="./screenshots/run_workflow.png" width="400" />
-- This will create the requried properties in your notion database.
+- This will create the required properties in your notion database.

 ### Sync Your Existing Issues
 If you are adding **Notion-Board** to project that already has some existing issue, you have to set them up manually.
 All you have to do is run the `workflow` with `sync all other existing issues in this repo` checked.